mihaigalos/fun/attiny10_rgb/README.md

 ### Control

-Hit up a terminal and send the tiny commands via a USB to UART adapter.
+Hit up a terminal and send the tiny commands via an USB to UART adapter.
 The AtTiny10 speaks a custom-rolled implementation of UART, which can be found [here][1].
 Default settings are 8N1@38400bps.

-If you can read regex, here's what you can send [rgbc]{1}[0-9]{3}.
+If you can read regex, here's what you can send: [rgbc]{1}[0-9]{3}.

 r = red, g = green, b = blue, and afterwards 3 decimals (000-255).
 Example : r200